xiix0/scam/README.md

-Talkers are no good doers.
+Extreme fear can neither fight nor fly.
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "The Rape of Lucrece"